Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ### Header actions

-* If the action has an icon that is highly intuitive to the user, for example pencil icon for edit, it is recommended to use the icon button.
+* If the action has an icon that is highly intuitive to the user, for example, pencil icon for edit, it is recommended to use the icon button.
 * Limit the header action to one icon button or a button dropdown.
-* Do not stack action buttons.

 ![Cards - responsive content area](/images/cards-actions-header-mobile.svg)